Stranger960/Skillbox_SearchEngine_cpp/README.md

 ## *** Project structure
-*searchEngine* is the main module.
+*SearchEngine* is the main module.
 There are 3 classes implemented within the project.
 *ConverterJSON* involves methods responsible for *config.json* and *requests.json* files reading
 and for writing processing results to *answres.json*.